SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 ## Odd Error Messages

-#### "Error Exception: `llvmcall` must be compiled to be called" when running the debugger?
+#### “Error Exception: `llvmcall` must be compiled to be called” when running the debugger?

 The debugger is incompatible with `llvmcall` which is used in the `AutoSpecialize` form that is used to reduce the compile times.
 In order to make use of the debugger, make use of the `FullSpecialize` form.
-I.e., change `prob = ODEProblem(lorenz!,u0,tspan)` to `prob = ODEProblem{true, SciMLBase.FullSpecialize}(lorenz!,u0,tspan)`.
-We plan to have a fix for this but for now the workaround should be sufficient for all cases.
+I.e., change `prob = ODEProblem(lorenz!,u0,tspan)`
+to `prob = ODEProblem{true, SciMLBase.FullSpecialize}(lorenz!,u0,tspan)`.
+We plan to have a fix for this, but for now, the workaround should be sufficient for all cases.